- What We Do

 Today’s seafarer is no longer in port for a few nights, but often only for a few hours.
 In these changed circumstances they no longer need the reactive welcome of a hostel, but the pro-active outreach of a ship visit to assess practical needs, backed up by a modern drop-in centre inside the docks.

 These centres are equipped with email terminals and telephones to facilitate contact with loved ones back home whom they may not have seen for nine or even twelve months.
 They are a place to relax for an hour or so, to have a drink and have a chat with other seafarers who may be using the centre.
 They provide a chance to stock up on essential items needed for their next stretch at sea.

 While the nature of our work has evolved, our founding belief that every seafarer deserves fair working conditions, respect for their human rights and the very best we can offer remains at the heart of what we do.

 Stella Maris - Our Lady, Star of The Sea

 ‘Stella Maris’ is the name by which many seafarers also know the Apostleship of the Sea.
 This is because ‘Stella Maris, Star of the Sea’, is an ancient title for Mary, the Mother of God, traditionally used by seafarers and others associated with the sea.
 Just as seafarers have traditionally depended on the stars for navigation, so they trust in the protection and guidance of Our Lady.
 Stella Maris is the patron of the Apostleship of the Sea.
 AoS commemorates the feast of Our Lady Star of the Sea with special Masses for seafarers in the month of September.
-Go to this link for this year's Masses.
+The dates for this year's Masses will be announced soon.